UrbsLab/heros/README.md

 ## Using HEROS

 ### Demonstration Notebook
-A Jupyter Notebooks has been included to demonstrate how HEROS (and it's functions) can be applied to train, evaluate, and apply models.
+A Jupyter Notebooks has been included to demonstrate how HEROS (and it's functions) can be applied to train, evaluate, and apply models with a wide variety of saved outputs, visualizations and model prediction explanations.
+We strongly recommend exploring this demonstration notebook to get familiar with HEROS and its capabilities.
 * [DEMO Notebook](https://github.com/UrbsLab/heros/blob/main/HEROS_Demo_Notebook.ipynb)

-This notebook is currently set up to run by downloading this repository and running the included notebook.
+This notebook is currently set up to run by cloning this repository and running the included notebook.

 ### Basic Run Command Walk-Through